Medically reviewed by: Maher Jandali DMD, MD

 It is best to speak with your dentist if you believe dental implants might be the best option for you.
 They can perform an oral exam and go over your oral health history in order to determine whether you would be a good candidate for the procedure.

-To learn more about dental implants and other dental procedures in Illinois, check out Oral and Facial Surgery of Naperville’s blog.
+If you want to learn more about dental implants and other dental procedures, check out Oral and Facial Surgery of Naperville’s overview of the dental implant process.